-These consolidated financial statements were authorized for issue by the Board of Directors of the Company on May 7, 2019.
+These condensed consolidated interim financial statements were authorized for issue by the Board of Directors of the Company on August 12, 2019.

-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-Statement of Compliance
+A Statement of Compliance

 These condensed consolidated interim financial statements, including comparatives, have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), applicable to the preparation of interim financial statements including International Accounting Standard 34-Interim Financial Reporting ("IAS 34").
 Accordingly, certain disclosures included in annual financial statements prepared in accordance with IFRS as issued by the IASB have been condensed or omitted.
 These unaudited condensed consolidated interim financial statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2018.